-You can use an MM340 E1/T1 media module or an MM342 USP media module as an endpoint for a WAN line on the Branch Gateway.
 You can use a Fast Ethernet port on the Branch Gateway chassis as the endpoint for a WAN line by configuring the FastEthernet interface for PPP over Ethernet (PPPoE).
 The Branch Gateway serves as a router, as well as the endpoint, for the WAN line.
-For more information about routing, see The router on page 513.
+For more information about routing, see The router on page 441.

-Serial interface overview on page 255 Configuring the initial WAN on page 258
+Configuring the initial WAN on page 230